CMU Rebar Shop Drawings

 4. Lintels

 Lintels, the horizontal component, support the loads above openings like doors and windows.
 They are important to maintain the structural stability of CMU walls as they distribute the load among openings.
-In our drawings, we note all lintel locations and their bearing lengths on the sides of openings.
+In my drawings, I note all lintel locations and their bearing lengths on the sides of openings.

 Lintels can primarily be of three types: